nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 .. _802154_phy_test_testing_board:

 .. note::
-   The serial communication does not utilize echo, and the timeout for receiving the entire command after receiving its first character is very short.
+   The serial communication does not use echo, and the timeout for receiving the entire command after receiving its first character is very short.
    To let the device properly receive the commands, use a terminal application that supports *line mode*, or send the entire command using commands like ``echo`` or ``printf``.

 Performing radio tests without the serial interface
 ===================================================

 1. Make sure that at least one of the development kits can be set into CMD mode and the other one to the DUT mode.

-   The DUT device will not initialize the serial interface.
+   The DUT device does not initialize the serial interface.
-   The easiest way to achieve this is to flash both devices with the sample configured to support BOTH modes (default setting).
+   The easiest way to achieve this is to flash both devices with the sample configured to support both modes (default setting).
 #.
 Connect both development kits to the computer using a USB cable.

    The kits are assigned a COM port (in Windows) or a ttyACM device (in Linux), visible in the Device Manager or the :file:`/dev` directory.
 #. |connect_terminal|
 #.
-If the samples are configured to support BOTH modes (the default setting), switch one of the development kits into CMD mode by sending the following command:
+If the samples are configured to support both modes (the default setting), switch one of the development kits into CMD mode by sending the following command:

    .. parsed-literal::
       :class: highlight